 Here is a list of items to consider repackaging:

-- First aid (curate this yourself)
+- First aid (curate yourself or buy a kit)

 - Freeze-dried meals (mylar bags)

 - Limit food packaging